 Based on the encouraging findings of the present study, the application of TDIP imaging for the lake-bottom characterization emerges as an interesting complementary method for the characterization of lake-bottom sediments.
 Although promising for desiccated or shallow lakes, there are some limitations for TDIP measurements to be carried out on water-filled lakes: In principle, TDIP data could be collected with floating electrode arrays as used for water-borne direct-current resistivity surveys.

-suffers from a low S/N ratio.
+However, the collection of deep IP data - as needed to investigate the sediments below a water column of, e.g., 20 m - often suffers from a low S/N ratio.
 This limitation could be overcome by bringing the electrodes closer to the lake bottom, which is possible but logistically more effortful (e.g., Baumgartner and Christensen, 2006).